Startup business tax credits you need to know

 2. Retirement plans

-Small employers often set up company retirement plans, such as a 401k plan or Simple IRA, to help employees build retirement savings.
+Small businesses often set up company retirement plans, such as a 401k plan or Simple IRA, to help employees build retirement savings.
 Doing so may qualify you for multiple retirement plan tax credits, depending on your number of employees and their compensation.

 If you have 50 or fewer employees, this employer credit can cover 100% of the startup costs to open, administer, and educate employees about the plan for the first three years, up to certain limits.
 If you have 51 to 100 employees, it’s worth 50% of your eligible startup costs.